Nenkai/GT4SaveEditor/README.md

 Workaround is to ride the car you want to edit before doing so, as those are not encrypted.

-### ⚠️ It also implies that changing Clamping/Rounding settings within PCSX2 may corrupt the save!
+### ⚠️ It also implies that changing Clamping/Rounding settings within PCSX2 may corrupt the save or certain cars in the garage!
 Be aware! ⚠️